pandastrike/p42/README.md

 # p42

-A CLI for simplifying the use of Docker.
+A CLI for simplifying the use of AWS with Docker Swarm.

 ## Getting Started